 February — The Windowsill Start

-Keep seedlings on a bright windowsill and turn them daily to prevent leggy growth.
+Keep all February seedlings on a bright windowsill and turn pots daily to prevent leggy growth.
 A south-facing window is ideal.
+If your sill is cold at night, move trays somewhere warmer and return them to the light each morning.

 March — Building Momentum